Professor-Codephreak/prompt.prompt/docs/augmentic.md

 ## Conclusion

-This `.prompt` file is a sophisticated, machine-readable specification detailing the planned evolution of the Augmentic Agent Framework within AION NET.
-It uses a strict custom language, leverages variable encapsulation for complex requirements, and outlines a clear path towards building more autonomous, capable, and intelligent AI agents aligned with the Augmentic philosophy and broader ethical/aspirational goals.
+This `augmentic2.prompt` file is a sophisticated, machine-readable specification detailing the evolution of the Augmentic Agent Framework within AION NET.
+It uses a strict custom language, leverages variable encapsulation for complex requirements, and outlines a clear path towards building more autonomous, capable, and intelligent S.M.A.I.R.T agents aligned with the Augmentic philosophy and broader ethical/aspirational goals.